INF Board of Directors

-Currently, Dr. Rosenberg is Co-Chair of the INF Governing Board and Associate Editor of FNB.
+Currently, Dr. Rosenberg is a member of the INF Governing Board and Senior Associate Editor of FNB.
 Additionally, Dr. Rosenberg directs the Nutrition and Neurocognition Laboratory at the HNRCA.
 Dr. Rosenberg’s research interests include nutrition and aging; folate and micronutrient malnutrition as a global problem; relationship between homocysteine, B vitamin nutriture, vascular disease and age-related cognitive decline.

 Arthur Bowen, Treasurer

-Arthur Bowen graduated from Princeton in 1967 and from Boston University Law School in 1971.
+Arthur Bowen, Treasurer of the INF, graduated from Princeton in 1967 and from Boston University Law School in 1971.
 He has been a member of the Massachusetts Bar since 1971 and the New York Bar since 1980.
 His personal commitments in the area of “public service” include, among others, being a member of the stewardship and planned giving committees of Trinity Church in Boston, a former trustee of the Roxbury Latin School, past president of the Princeton Alumni Association of New England.

 Gerald Keusch, Liaison to Scientific Advisory Board